The Star of Remphan

 Amos 5:26 “You also carried Sikkuth your king And Chiun, your idols, The star of your gods, Which you made for yourselves."

-Concerning the "Star of David", there is no evidence that King David used the hexagram star as a divine symbol.
-Given that the Lord strongly condemned astrology and star worship, and that King David faithfully served the Lord, it would be highly controversial to speak of the "Star of David".
-Yet this star was adopted as a symbol by the first Zionist Congress in 1897, and appears on the flags of the Zionist Organization and the State of Israel.
+In reference to his father David, Solomon's seal is also called the “Star of David”. yet, there is no evidence that King David used the star of Remphan as a divine symbol.
+Knowing that The Lord has strongly condemned astrology and star worship, and that King David faithfully served The Lord, it would be highly controversial to speak of the “Star of David”..

 May the Holy Spirit guide you through the understanding of this message.